Written by Hazel Secco, CFP®, CDFA®

 Evaluating Current Living Situation

-Exploring Senior Housing Options
+Exploring Senior Living Communities

-- Goodbye home maintenance headaches
+- No home maintenance or yard work

 Planning for Aging in Place

-- Crunch the numbers for future care costs
+- Estimating future care or support costs

 Building Your Support Network